nbiish/giizhendam-aabajichiganan-mcp/README.md

   prompt_text: "Create a React component that displays a counter with increment and decrement buttons",
   files: ["src/components/Counter.tsx"]  // Optional: specific files to consider });

+// The result includes detailed guidance on:
+// - The recommended aider command to run
+// - The optimal edit format for your model
+// - Reasoning for the format recommendation
+// - Any relevant warnings about API keys or configuration

 // Optional: specify task type const result = await server.execute("prompt_aider", {